|

 shampoo and dish soap.
 Paper towels and toothpaste.
 Fast food.
 All-

-American girl stuff.
+American stuff.
 There are hundreds of actresses at my level.

 I was the middle-management of actresses.